Pythode7/Taxi-fares-prediction/README.md

 ## Overview
 The goal of the project was to create a multiple liniear regression to predict fare for each trip and a tree-based model to predict high rider gratuity or not.
 The purpose of these models is to find ways to generate more revenue for taxi cab drivers.
 This project utilized yellow taxi trips taken in New York City during 2017.
+A multiple linear regression model with an R-squared of 0.85 was built to predict fare for each trip.
+On average,the fare increases by approximate $2 for every 1 mile increase in distance.
-The final random forest model performed with 86% accuracy and 72% precision determining what features were most important in separating low tippers from high tippers.
+The final random forest model performed with 71% accuracy and 69% precision determining what features were most important in separating low tippers from high tippers.
-Based on the model, the duration, distance, and cost of the trip were most influential in determining a generous tipper (>20%) vs a non-generous one (<20%).
+Based on the model, the VenderID, duration, distance, and cost of the trip were most influential in determining a generous tipper (>20%) vs a non-generous one (<20%).

 ## Business Understanding
 According to salary.com the average salary for a New York Taxi Driver is around $45,000.
 This salary is significantly low compared to a median rent value of $6,500 per month.